kurepa82/STEM-Initiatives/README.md

 # STEM-Iniciatives
 The STEM education fosters creativity and divergent thinking alongside fundamental disciplines.
 It motivates and inspires young people to generate new technologies and ideas.
-Industry supporting for STEM iniciatives can build bridges to reduce gaps.
+Industry support for STEM iniciatives can build bridges to reduce gaps.

 ![Screenshot](STEM.jpg)